paswan1995/Docker/15evening.md

 * Login into container and create some data
 ![preview](images/168.png)
 * check the content in /tmp of docker host
+* `docker container logs mysqldb` for checking why its failing

 ## Creating volume as part of Dockerfile